 Romans 6:14 For sin will have no dominion over you, for you are not under law but under grace.

 Let’s test that…

-Paul said in this verse, “for sin will have no dominion over you, for you are not under law…”.
+Paul said in this verse, “sin will have no dominion over you, for you are not under law…”.

 Logically then, when you are “under law”, sin will have dominion over you.

 If “under law” means “required to observe and obey the valid and authoritative Law of God given through Moses”, then, was not Jesus “under law”?
 Wasn’t Jesus required to observe and obey the valid Law of Moses?
 As a son of Israel from the tribe of Judah, of course Jesus was required to obey the authoritative Law of Moses.

 However, the mainstream premise now requires Jesus to also be under the dominion of sin!

-“Under law” can not and does not mean “required to observe and obey the law”.
+“Under law” can not and does not mean “required to observe and obey the authoritative law”.
 If it did, then according to Paul, sin would have had dominion over Jesus.

 Let’s break it down…

 Romans 6:14 has nothing to do with whether or not the law is binding and should be obeyed.
 It has everything to do with ‘what power you are being subjected to’ now that you are in Christ, compared to before when you walked according to the flesh, when sin had dominion over you.

-In Chapter 5, Paul explained that all have sinned, i.e. broken the Law of God given through Moses, which leads to death.
+In Chapter 5, Paul explained that all have sinned, i.e., broken the Law of God given through Moses, which leads to death.
 He says the Law was brought in, in order to show that sin abounds, or that sin exists in abundance.
 However, through the mercy and grace of God we have the free gift of redemption offered to us, should we choose to repent of our sins.
-Our ransom has been paid, and we are now freed from our bondage to sin (sins dominion over us v.14); please read ‘Freed from the law of Sin and Death‘.
+Our ransom has been paid, and we are now freed from our bondage to sin (sins dominion over us v.14); please click this link and read ‘Free from the law of Sin and Death‘.